Skip to Content

 Tai Chi has been shown to lower blood pressure and lower cholesterol, body weight, and improve C-reactive protein (a marker of inflammation in the body).

-For further reading, have a look at this Cleveland Clinic article on Tai Chi and heart health.
+For further reading, here is a link to the medical journal Medicine on Tai Chi and heart health.

 Take home message